llegomark/randommusings/src/pages/about.md

 While I highly regard privacy and maintain a sensible digital footprint, I understand the importance of accessibility when it comes to professional engagements.
 Therefore, while my resume and portfolio aren't publicly accessible, they are readily shared with interested parties aligned with potential opportunities.

 In addition to my regular pursuits, I'm also available for freelance projects.
 Feel free to reach out if you're interested in collaborating or need expert assistance with your project!
-You can contact me via email at [markllego@gmail.com](mailto:markllego@gmail.com).

 I look forward to working together to create intelligent, innovative solutions.

 ## Pricing for Freelance Services